datastronaut/lewagon-deepdive-front/README.md

 Step 4: Convert all audio signals to mel spectrograms (i.e. numpy arrays)

-*Note: the audio signals must be converted to mel spectrograms as CNN cannot process audio signals as such but are very competent on image analysis.*
+*Note: the audio signals must be converted to mel spectrograms as CNN cannot process audio signals as such.*

-### CNN architecture

-## To be improved
-We should have worked with the whole dataset in the first place to optimize our model’s learning

 ## Repositories
 **front-end repo:** [ChristianDesCodes/lewagon-deepdive-front](https://github.com/ChristianDesCodes/lewagon-deepdive-front)